mullvad/mullvadvpn-app/BuildInstructions.md

   `INCLUDE` also needs to include the correct headers for clang.
 This can be found by running `vcvarsall.bat arm64` and typing `set INCLUDE`.

+  The environment can also be set up in bash by sourcing `vcvars.sh`: `. ./scripts/vcvars.sh`.
+Note that that script assumes that you're running VS 2022 Community.

 - `grpc-tools` currently doesn't include ARM builds.
 The x64 binaries must be installed to build the Electron app: